 You can create a sponsored activity out of virtually anything!
 Dan can provide you with sponsor forms and even advise you how to set up a web page (on www.virginmoneygiving.com) which allows your far-flung family and friends to give tax-efficiently online.

+There are many other fundraising possibilities.
 Ever dreamed about parachuting, skydiving, abseiling, cycling from London to Paris or even getting to the top of Kilimanjaro!!

 We may be able to make your dream come true!

 When it comes to making a will, it’s right that your family and friends come first but many people also like to remember a cause that’s close to their hearts; which they have supported during their lifetime or which they or a loved one have benefited from.